awsdocs/aws-freertos-docs/doc_source/ota-download-freertos.md

 Build and run the project to make sure it can connect to AWS IoT\.

-For more information about porting Amazon FreeRTOS to a new platform, see [Amazon FreeRTOS Porting Guide](porting-guide.md)\.
+For more information about porting Amazon FreeRTOS to a new platform, see [Porting Your Device](porting-guide.md)\.